-Collage Vocal Ensemble is a mixed chamber choir of around 20 singers that performs compelling and challenging repertoire featuring a variety of musical genres from classical to spirituals to vocal jazz to 20th and 21st century compositions.
+We welcome Amanda Yuxin Dai as the new director of Collage Vocal Ensemble, a mixed chamber choir of around 20 singers that performs compelling and challenging repertoire featuring a variety of musical genres from classical to spirituals to vocal jazz to 20th and 21st century compositions.

 We make music together for the sheer love of it, but we also believe in harnessing the power of the arts to improve the lives of the less fortunate in our community, and to encourage others to do the same.
 That is why we donate all net proceeds from our concert performances to local charities.
-Since our inaugural season, we have partnered with our performance venues to collect donations for InnVision Shelter Network and Music in the Schools.
-As we continue to build our organization and broaden our audience, we look forward to further expanding our philanthropic efforts.
+Since our inaugural season, we have partnered with our performance venues to collect donations for LifeMoves, dedicated to solutions to homelessness, and Music in the Schools.

 Our Director